 Dr. Naik: Well, I grew up around here, so I knew Einstein was good.
 Einstein Medical Center Montgomery was brand new, the people were super nice, and finally the key thing was it had the ability to do the newer things I want to do in breast surgery.
 It also has a residency program, and I like to work with residents as well.
 It has a big general surgery staff.
 It’s everything that the community needs.
 And this community is where I wanted to work for sure because it’s my home.
 So it was a perfect match.

-Perspectives: You are Director of Breast Surgery and Women’s Health for the Einstein Healthcare Network.
+Perspectives: You are Director of Breast Surgery and Women’s Health at Einstein Medical Center Montgomery.
 What are your responsibilities?

 Dr. Naik: I think the most important thing is to make sure we have good quality care.
 We’re meeting and actually exceeding the standards of the NAPBC, the National Accreditation Program for Breast Centers.
 So a lot of my job is reviewing our own data and making sure we’re getting patients in on time and we’re giving the appropriate treatment.
 And making sure our outcomes are better than the average.
 That’s done through a cohesive team effort, especially for breast surgery, where we have medical oncologists, radiologists, radiation oncologists, nurses, physical therapy.
 It’s a lot of people, and it really involves getting everyone together on the same page so we provide the highest quality care.
 We’re constantly looking at our data, so it’s a continual effort to just make ourselves better and better.

 Perspectives: Why should people come to Einstein for breast cancer care?

 Dr. Naik: First of all, the people here are fantastic.
 When we see patients, we know them by name.
 One of the reasons I wanted to do breast cancer surgery instead of general surgery is that the patients come back and they remember you.
 It’s that family thing, which is important because then the staff and everyone does go out of their way to help patients.